DENMARK Safer Internet Centre

 Safer Internet Day 2015 in Denmark

 The Danish Safer Internet Centre marks the day by focusing on the potentials and challenges of children and young people's online lives.
-On SID 2015 and throughout February, we address the different topics to children and young people through education and chat forums.
+On SID 2015 and throughout February to the beginning of March, we address the different topics to children and young people through education and chat forums.
 Furthermore, we draw attention to children and young people's living and playful use of media through a debate event and newsletters for parents, teachers, educators, social workers and industry.

 On SID 2015: What will you do?'